 The Thai currency is called "Baht".
 One baht is divided into 100 Satang.
-Coins consist of 25 Satang, 50 Satang, one Bath, 2 Bath, 5 Baht and 10 baht.
-Bank notes are in 20 (green), 50 (blue), 100 (red), 500 (purple) and 1,000 (gray) baht.
+Coins consist of 25 Satang, 50 Satang, one Bath, 2 Bath, 5 Baht and 10 Baht.
+Bank notes are in 20 (green), 50 (blue), 100 (red), 500 (purple) and 1,000 (gray) Baht.
 The exchange centres can be found at airports, most hotels, and in large shopping centres.
-Major credit cards such as American Express, Diners Club, Master and Visa are wildly used and accepted.
+Major credit cards such as American Express, Diners Club, Master and Visa are widely used and accepted.

 Thailand uses 220V AC electricity.
 Power outlets most commonly feature two-prong round or flat sockets.